Brody-Lab/mouse_npx_holders/README.md

 # The Tuckbox - neuropixel 2.0 holders for chronic electrophysiology in mice
 <img src="https://github.com/Brody-Lab/mouse_npx_holders/blob/main/jorge_chronic_holder_schematic.png" align="left" height="310" width="310" >

 Printable files for Jesse Kaminsky's chronic neuropixel holders.
-All designs were modified in tinkercad from the original holders used for rats found in [Luo, Bondy, et al. 2020 eLife](https://elifesciences.org/articles/59716).
+All designs were modified in tinkercad from the original holders used for rats found in [this repo](https://github.com/agbondy/neuropixels_2.0_implant_assembly).
 Because of this I currently only have mesh files for these designs, and no true 3d structural file.
-Someday I'll learn actual 3D modelling...
+Someday I'll learn an actual 3D modelling software...

 Assembly instructions are [here](https://github.com/Brody-Lab/mouse_npx_holders/blob/main/Neuropixels%202.0%20Implant%20Assembly%20Instructions.pdf).